 Assistant Administrator for Civil Rights & Liberties, Ombudsman, and Travel Engagement

-Kimberly Walton is the Assistant Administrator for Civil Rights & Liberties, Ombudsman and Traveler Engagement (CRL/OTE) at the Transportation Security Administration (TSA).
+Kimberly Walton was named Assistant Administrator for Civil Rights and Liberties, Ombudsman and Traveler Engagement at the Transportation Security Administration.

-She has received a Department of Homeland Security Secretary’s Award for Diversity Management, TSA Silver Medal Award, a TSA Core Values Award, and a U.S. Department of Commerce Silver Medal Award.
+She has received a Department of Homeland Security Secretary’s Award for Diversity Management, TSA Silver Medal Award, TSA Core Values Award and a U.S. Department of Commerce Silver Medal Award.
 Most recently, she completed the National and International Security Program at Harvard University’s John F. Kennedy School of Government.